alex-gutev/cl-environments/README.md

 the forms which modify the environment are walked by the code walker.

-The `CL-ENVIRONMENTS-CL` package is a clone of the `COMMON-LISP` package with the exception that it exports the environment the symbols in the `CL-ENVIRONMENTS.CLTL2` package and all CL special operators, which modify the environment, are shadowed with macros which invoke the code walker.
+The `CL-ENVIRONMENTS-CL` package is a clone of the `COMMON-LISP` package with the exception that it exports the symbols in the `CL-ENVIRONMENTS.CLTL2` package and all CL special operators, which modify the environment, are shadowed with macros which invoke the code walker.
 This package should be used, instead of the `COMMON-LISP` package, in order to be able to obtain accurate information about the environment.

 ### Package `CL-ENVIRONMENTS.CLTL2` - Environment Access API